Candida Martinelli's Italophile Site

 Alida is an on-line store based in The Republic of San Marino.
 They ship Italian playing cards (Tarot, Regional, Historical) all over the world.
 The cards are reasonably priced, and shipping is fast (airmail) and very reasonably priced!

 I think the cards are too beautiful to play with and should all be framed.
 I feature many of them here on this page.
-Click through to their store (in Italian and English) to view they're full, beautiful selection.
+Click through to their store (in Italian and English) to view their full, beautiful selection.

 Tarot Deck of Venice